What to Actually Pack for Fantastic Hiking in Europe Now

 Later in this post I share a few affiliate links.
 I may earn a commission if you click on them and make a purchase, at no cost to you.
 I really appreciate your support!

-The major distinction?
-Those doing the book don’t throw their shoe into the abyss.
+(The major distinction?
+Those “doing the book” don’t throw their shoe over the side of the mountain in frustration. 😆 )

-In Europe, there is a lot less “true wilderness” than we have in America.
+For starters, there is a lot less “true wilderness” in Europe than in America.

 Those looking for a more vast wilderness experience will find it in the northern reaches of Scandinavian countries like Norway, Sweden, and Finland.